luismartinezs/react-katas/src/router/development.md

-- Sketch basic design for home layout
+- Sketch basic design for home layout OK
-- Create html and css for home
+- Create html and css for home OK
-- Repeat / create html + css of all other pages (simple layout)
+- Repeat / create html + css of all other pages (simple layout) OK